 Rhodanthe chlorocephala subsp. rosea

-chlorocephala: Greek chloros = green + cephale = head, referring to the green outer bracts on the original type specimens.
+chlorocephala - from the Greek chloros, green and cephale, head, referring to the green outer bracts on the original type specimens.

-Erect annual herb 5 to 50 cm tall with terminal daisy flower heads from white to crimson and all variations in between.
-Flower heads generally have a yellow or black centre and grow to 6 cm across.
-The foliage is yellow-green to mid-green, sometimes with a blue tinge and very attractive.
+This erect annual herb grows 5 cm to 50 cm tall with terminal daisy flower heads from white to crimson and all variations in between.
+The flowers appear from August to November and generally have a yellow or black centre and grow to 6 cm across.
+The foliage is yellow-green to mid-green, sometimes with a blue tinge.

-Southern half of Western Australia.
+The Everlasting is a native to Western Australia, growing predominantly on sandy soils in the semi arid region of the south.
 Refer to the distribution map for this species via the Department of Environment and Conservation's FloraBase online herbarium.